SSWConsulting/SSW.Rules.Content/rules/do-you-create-a-migration-plan/rule.md

 ::: greybox
 Why is this important?

-Imagine you *don't* do this, and instead, you simply target .NET Core.
+Imagine you *don't* do this, and instead, you simply target there newer version of .NET.
 You get a list of 100 build errors due to breaking changes - too many for 1 Sprint (or 2 Sprints, or 3).

 You start fixing these build errors.
 You go from 100 errors to 50 - progress!
 Then you're told there's an urgent bug/feature/whatever that needs fixing ASAP.
 But you've still got 50 build errors when you're targeting .NET.